 Have you been looking for the best apps that can help you digitize handwritten texts?
 Well then, get ready to cross paths with the resources you’re after.

 Modern-day note-taking has evolved to a great extent.
-From students to teachers and even the working professionals has instilled the habit of digitizing their workstations in one way or the other.
-Thankfully, the practice of digitizing handwritten notes has also seen considerable improvement over the years, which is again a vital aspect.
+From students to teachers and even working professionals have instilled the habit of digitizing their workstations in one way or the other.
+Thankfully, the practice of digitizing handwritten notes has also seen considerable improvement over the years.

 In this following write-up, we’ll look at eight of the best, most promising apps for converting handwritten notes into text.
 These apps use the OCR technique and detect the characters before transforming them into the desired typeface.
-To make sure you find yourself in the best position of choosing one, we’ve prepared the good and the bad aspects that are packed with each tool.
+To make sure you find yourself in the best position to choose one, we’ve prepared the good and the bad aspects that are packed with each tool.

 Available for: iOS, Mac, Windows, Android